mjbradvica/personal-website-articles/public-speaking/get-insurded-1-2.md

 Real quick, who am I?

-My name is Michael Bradvica (my last name is Croatian in case you weren't wondering), I'm a full-stack developer at the theme here in town with the dolphins and animals.
+My name is Michael Bradvica, I'm a full-stack developer at the theme park here in town with the dolphins and animals.
 It's the one that starts with a "U".

-And below you can see the worthless pieces of paper that I hold.

 I'll save the shameless plugs for later on in the presentation when I can keep the slide up during Q&A.